fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: BROWSER

    your preferred web browser.
-If this variable is set, fish will use the specified browser instead of the system default browser to display the fish documentation.
+If this variable is set, ghoti will use the specified browser instead of the system default browser to display the ghoti documentation.

 Fish also provides additional information through the values of certain environment variables.
 Most of these variables are read-only and their value can't be changed with ``set``.